Degree Requirements

 Note: See Video Conferencing Policy.

 WRITTEN AND ORAL — The comprehensive examination requirements are department specific.
-A student must have approved Graduate Program of Study & Committee forms on file with The Graduate School prior to sitting for any portion of the comprehensive examination or dissertation defense.
+A student must have an approved Graduate Program of Study and Committee on file with The Graduate School prior to sitting for any portion of the comprehensive examination or dissertation defense.
 It is the student’s responsibility to ensure that all committee members, including the graduate representative if applicable, are available when scheduling the comprehensive examination.
 See Optional Graduate Representative.

 MINIMUM REGISTRATION — The student must be registered for a minimum of three (3) credits at MSU during the term in which the examination is taken.
 If the student wishes to sit for the comprehensive examination during the time between terms, then the student must be registered for a minimum of three (3) credits in the term prior to or immediately following the time between terms.